 Data Analysis – Data-heavy cardiology practices store huge amounts of data.
 Integration with medical devices allows for immediate result generation, the Cardiology EMR software should be able to take the data collected to another level by having analytical tools.

 You are the only one to know what you want exactly from your EHR software.
 The EHR software must be able to complete your daily office tasks quickly and as smoothly as possible.
 Knowing what is unique about your practice and specialty is integral to know which EHR software would cater to your needs.
 Some basic things all users need to keep in mind are:

-System Design – System Design usually comes down to two main options; either installing the software on a stand-alone computer in the office or on a cloud based system which provides remote access to users from anywhere they may be.
-This is strictly dependent in the users’ choice and comfort level.
+System Design – System Design usually comes down to two main options; either installing the software on a stand-alone computer in the office or on a cloud-based system that provides remote access to users from anywhere they may be.
+This is strictly dependent on the users’ choice and comfort level.

 Certification – For Cardiology EMR Software, it is important to know whether your EHR software is ONC-Authorized Testing and Certification Body (ONC-ATCB) certified.
 The certification makes sure that the vendor meets Meaningful Use objectives and is HIPAA compliant.